Sa-am07/ecommerce-frontend-design/README.md

 CSS
 JavaScript

-As a coder, I have tried my best to make it as much similar to original design.
+As a coder, I have tried my best to make it similar to original design.

 I'll try to make it fully responsive in future.